Zuplo vs KrakenD

 | Fully Managed Deployment | Fully managed and serverless — deploys to 300+ edge data centers globally in under 20 seconds with no servers or containers to manage | Self-hosted only.
 You deploy, scale, and maintain KrakenD on your own infrastructure using Docker or Kubernetes |

-| Developer Portal | Built-in developer portal auto-generated from OpenAPI specs with interactive API explorer, self-serve API key management, and custom branding | No developer portal.
-You need separate tooling like Swagger UI or a custom-built portal for API documentation |
+| Developer Portal | Built-in developer portal auto-generated from OpenAPI specs with interactive API explorer, self-serve API key management, and custom branding — included on every plan | No developer portal.
+You need separate tooling like Swagger UI or a custom-built portal for API documentation and key management |

 | Programmable Policies | Write custom gateway logic in TypeScript with full access to the request and response lifecycle.
-Policies run natively on the edge | Declarative JSON configuration only.
-Custom logic requires Go plugins, Lua scripts, or Google CEL expressions |
+Policies run natively on the edge with access to the npm ecosystem | Declarative JSON configuration only.
+Custom logic requires Go plugins, Lua scripts, or Google CEL expressions — each with different capability tradeoffs |

 | API Key Management | Built-in API key service with self-serve key creation, rotation, and revocation.
-Keys can store custom metadata for per-user policies | API key authentication is an Enterprise-only feature.
+Keys can store custom metadata for per-user policies and tier-based access control | API key authentication is an Enterprise-only feature.
 No built-in key management portal — keys are defined in the gateway configuration file |

-| API Monetization | API monetization with metering, usage-based billing, and plan management built into the gateway with Stripe and other billing integrations | No built-in monetization.
-Requires external billing integrations and custom development |
+| API Monetization | API monetization with metering, usage-based billing, and plan management built into the gateway with Stripe integration for subscription and pay-as-you-go pricing models | No built-in monetization.
+Requires external billing integrations and custom development to meter usage and enforce quotas |

 | Rate Limiting | Per-user, per-key, or per-IP rate limiting with TypeScript-based dynamic policies.
-Supports custom logic like tier-based limits using API key metadata | Multi-layer rate limiting at endpoint, backend, and service levels.
+Supports custom logic like tier-based limits using API key metadata — distributed across all edge locations | Multi-layer rate limiting at endpoint, backend, and service levels.
 Tiered rate limiting and Redis-backed global limits are Enterprise-only features |

-| Authentication | Built-in API key management, JWT authentication, OpenID Connect, and support for multiple auth methods on a single route | Supports JWT validation (including tokens from OpenID Connect providers), OAuth2 client credentials, and mTLS.
+| Authentication | Built-in API key management, JWT authentication, OpenID Connect, and support for multiple auth methods on a single route — all included on every plan | Supports JWT validation (including tokens from OpenID Connect providers), OAuth2 client credentials, and mTLS.
 API key and basic auth are Enterprise-only features |

 | Performance | Serverless edge deployment across 300+ global data centers for ultra-low latency worldwide.
-Auto-scales with no capacity planning | High-throughput Go architecture with stateless design for linear horizontal scalability.
-Benchmarks show strong single-node performance |
+Auto-scales with no capacity planning required | High-throughput Go architecture with stateless design for linear horizontal scalability.
+Benchmarks show strong single-node performance with minimal resource usage |

 | API Aggregation | Route to multiple backends per endpoint with custom TypeScript logic for composing responses | Purpose-built for API aggregation.
-Parallel backend calls with response merging, filtering, and transformation are core features |
+Parallel backend calls with response merging, filtering, and transformation are core features — ideal for backend-for-frontend patterns |

 | GitOps Support | Gateway configuration stored in version-control-friendly files.
-GitHub integration creates preview environments per branch and syncs with CI/CD pipelines | Single JSON configuration file is version-control friendly.
+GitHub integration creates preview environments per branch and deploys automatically on every push | Single JSON configuration file is version-control friendly.
 GitOps deployment requires custom CI/CD setup for rolling out config changes |

 | OpenAPI Support | OpenAPI-native routing and configuration.
-Import specs to auto-generate routes, developer portal documentation, and request validation policies | OpenAPI import and export is an Enterprise-only feature.
+Import specs to auto-generate routes and developer portal documentation.
+Built-in request validation policies leverage your OpenAPI schemas for automatic enforcement | OpenAPI import and export is an Enterprise-only feature.
 Community Edition does not integrate with OpenAPI specs |

 | Protocol Support | HTTP/REST and WebSocket support with TypeScript handlers for custom protocol logic | Broad protocol support including REST, gRPC, GraphQL, WebSockets, SOAP, and message broker integrations like RabbitMQ and SQS |